sinameraji/rovio-docs/search-algorithm.md

 ### get\_ref\(\)

-Returns the coordinates of an object \(Rovio or obstacle\) and the direction to which our bot should move, to reach that object.
+Returns the coordinates of the bottom edge an object \(Rovio or obstacle\) and the direction to which our bot should move, to reach that object.

 {% code-tabs %}
 {% code-tabs-item title="search.py" %}